survivejs/react-boilerplate/README.md

 See [SurviveJS - React](http://survivejs.com/react/introduction/) for the book.

+> If you use Vagrant or Cloud9, you'll need to tweak the development server port as instructed in **webpack.parts.js**.

 ## Getting Started

 1. `npm i` - Install dependencies.
 This might take a while.